Humberto Carrillo: Los Garza (2021–present)

 On the September 20 episode of Raw, Carrillo formed a tag team with his cousin Angel Garza, thus turning heel for the first time in his career.
 The following week on Raw, Carrillo helped Garza defeat Erik using underhanded tactics, cementing his heel turn.
 As part of the 2021 Draft, both Carrillo and Garza were drafted to the SmackDown brand.
 On the November 5 episode of SmackDown, the team was named Los Lotharios, with both Carrillo and Garza having shortened their ring names, being billed as Humberto and Angel.
 As part of the 2023 WWE Draft, Humberto, along with Angel, was drafted to the Raw brand.
 Humberto, along with Angel, returned on the June 13, 2023 episode of NXT, laying out Axiom and Scrypts.
 Later in the show, they were interviewed and said that they wanted to join the competition in the NXT tag division as Malik Blade and Edris Enofe, Josh Briggs and Brooks Jensen, and Hank Walker and Tank Ledger brawled in the ring.
 On July 11, his ring name was reverted to Humberto Carrillo.
 The following week, Carrillo and Garza made their in-ring return to the brand where they were defeated by Dragon Lee and Nathan Frazer.
 Following the match, Carrillo and Garza showed dissension by arguing with one another.

 Los Lotharios returned to the main roster on the December 22 episode of SmackDown as masked men to assist Santos Escobar defeat Bobby Lashley in the United States Championship #1 Contender Tournament semifinals, aligning with Escobar in the process and changing their tag team to Los Garza.
 On the January 19, 2024 episode of SmackDown, the newly revived Legado Del Fantasma defeated Latino World Order's Carlito, Joaquin Wilde and Cruz Del Toro in a six-man tag team match.
 On February 2, Carrillo's ring name was shortened to Berto.
 On the November 15 episode of SmackDown, United States Champion LA Knight announced an open challenge for the title, which was accepted by Legado Del Fantasma.
 Knight then gave the title shot to Berto but he failed to win the title.

 On June 15, 2025, Los Garza defeated Nueva Generación Dinamita (Sansón and Forastero), The Nemeth Brothers (Nic Nemeth and Ryan Nemeth), and Psycho Clown and Pagano to win the AAA World Tag Team Championship at Triplemanía Regia III.
 Los Garza lost the titles on August 16 at Triplemanía XXXIII to Pagano and Psycho Clown in a Street Fight, ending their reign at 62 days.
+On April 24, Santos Escobar departed WWE, leaving Los Garza as a tag team.

+On the June 20 episode of Lucha Libre AAA, Los Garza appeared as members of the revival of Los Perros del Mal with Daga, Bronco Nima, and Karmen Petrovic.
+All members came to the ring and attacked El Grande Americano.